-Forrest has been a professional video editor for four years and has worked with production companies such as Unreasonable Media, Exposure Labs, Final Hour Films, and MassFX.
-He has edited videos for Barclays, Intel, Pearson, Adventure Travel Trade Association, Adventure Austin, and Unreasonable Group.
+Forrest has been a professional video editor for five years and has worked with production companies such as Exposure Labs, Fact & Fiction, Red Mesa Films, and MassFX.
+He has edited videos for Barclays, Intel, Pearson, PCG Advisory, Adventure Travel Trade Association, Adventure Austin, and Unreasonable Group.
 Forrest specializes in post-production editing, sound design, music composition, and color correction.
 He is available for contract.
 Go to the contact page or email him at email@example.com for work inquiries.

 The Unstoppable Schools Project

 Chasing Coral partnered with the Charleston County School District in South Carolina to launch the Unstoppable Schools Project.
 High school students formed small Research & Action Teams to tackle environmental issues in their own community.
 Produced by Exposure Labs.
 Edited by Forrest.

 Unreasonable Impact is an accelerator program for high growth entrepreneurs who are set to create 500+ new jobs by the year 2020.
 Forrest was the DIT and editor.
 He created this video onsite in less than 7 days during shooting—for the end of the week Investor’s event.

 Project Literacy Lab - Investor Day Video

 Project Literacy is a global campaign dedicated to building partnerships and driving action that brings the power of words to the world by 2030.
 Unreasonable Group in partnership with Pearson created an accelerator program to bring together 16 entrepreneurs for 2 weeks to work with mentors and specialists to find solutions to combat illiteracy.
 Video produced by Unreasonable Media.
 Edited by Forrest Lotterhos.